xoxzo/blog.xoxzo.com/content/Community/devrel-tokyo-8-en.md

 > Their users in China don't have first name, last name.
 They only have "name".
 > Just by doing this, we have seen improvement in our signup rates.
 > So we need to be more sensitive to the culture of a particular country.
 > The other thing is to have localized documentation.
+Documentation is the true content that, when spread, reaches to the developer
+> audience we are looking for.

 I think it makes sense.